FahadH31/virtual_aquarium/README.md

 - **Interactive feeding:** Click anywhere to drop floating food particles that sink to the bottom with gravity
 - **Predator behavior:** Fish swim away from the mouse cursor
 - **System randomness:** Fish colors, speeds, spawn positions, and movement directions are all randomized
-- **Scalable system:** Number of fish can be adjusted to any number via a function parameter
+- **Scalable system:** Number of fish can be adjusted to any number via the input field

 ## How to Run